AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The dissolved gas subteam plans on using the principles of this formula to even further decrease the pressure inside the bubble.
 Because it is known that an increase in radius will result in a decrease in pressure, the subteam must find a way to increase bubble radius.

-One way to increase radius may be to prevent the bubbles in the reactor from quickly escaping; if bubbles stay inside the reactor for a longer period of time, it will have a longer time to expand.
+One way to increase radius may be to prevent the bubbles in the reactor from quickly escaping; if a bubble stays inside the reactor for a longer period of time, it will have a longer time to expand.

-In the Analysis section, Equations 2-6 are evaluated and related to one another to form one basis for parameters of the system design.
-In the following weeks, the subteam plans to fabricate and test the effectiveness of a fluidized bed reactor whose parameters are informed by this basis.
+In the Analysis of Literature section, Equations 2-6 are evaluated and related to one another to form one basis for parameters of the system design.

 ### Analysis of Literature